emakina-cee-oss/docker-elasticsearch/README.md

 __NOTE__: privileged mode is required, because of performance optimizations (memlock unlimited).
 (Source:  [Hewlett-Packard-ESS/docker-elasticsearch](https://github.com/Hewlett-Packard-ESS/docker-elasticsearch)

 ## Cluster
-To start an elasticsearch cluster, you can use the cluster.yml file for docker-composer.
+To start an elasticsearch cluster, you can use the cluster.yml file for docker-compose.
 It starts 3 elasticsearch data nodes and one client node.
+The ports 9200 and 9300 of the client-node are exposed.

 ## Plugins
 The following elasticsearch plugins are installed in the image: